Key takeaways

 I’ve learned the trick of limiting the amount of time I worry.

-I was taught the concept of telling myself to put a limit of say 5 minutes or 10 minutes on my “worry time” and then forcing myself to move on by focusing on other tasks or engaging in other activities.
+I was taught to set a limit, say 5 or 10 minutes, on my “worry time,” then force myself to move on by focusing on other tasks or engaging in other activities.

 It’s a good trick to learn.